Supercharging OpenShift with Cilium and eBPF

 The power of OpenShift

 Red Hat OpenShift is a Kubernetes container platform that helps rapidly build and deploy cloud native applications.
 It offers rich self-service capabilities for application developers and a stable platform underneath, supporting Kubernetes operators.
+And with Cilium and eBPF, you can supercharge OpenShift!

 The ongoing adoption of cloud native approaches introduces new challenges for the operators of OpenShift platforms and the teams developing apps on top of it.
 There is demand for a tight integration with traditional IT environments.
 Often multiple clusters are used and need to be connected with each other.
 With OpenShift, these clusters can be deployed across a variety of infrastructure targets, both in the cloud and on premises.